degustujacaistota/en/docs/_posts/2021-11-15-Chez_Nicholas.md

 Instead of the traditional bread before our meal, we got steamed buns in a variety of flavors.
  The Chef served them again as soon as they ran out, which we really liked, because they were perfect for finishing the sauces.
-The sauces at Chef Nicholas are divine, it is a sin to leave them.
+The sauces at Chef Nicholas are divine, it is a sin to leave them on a plate.
 The homemade buns were made using alkaline water, Julienas Beaujolais village red wine (Gamay Grape), spinach, and sorrel.
 For the buns we got Isigny Butter AOP from Normandy with black summer truffle Tuber Aestivum from Croatia and Taggiasche olives and Espelette peppers.
 Also there was an excellent olive oil from AOP Les Vallées de Baux de Provence. _4&nbsp;[eggplants]._